24 Hours In Marrakech, Morocco: The Story Behind the Travel Photo

 I always wanted to know why Spain and France were both associated with Morocco.

 The official religion is Islam, and although you are free to practice your own religion privately, you are not free to proselytize, it's against the law.
+Please respect the country's culture and obey the law.
+Traveling is about exploring and learning.

 What We Needed to Know

-Staying only one day means packing light.
-This helped with getting to the riad.
+Packing light was a great advantage when we were making our way to the riad.
 Cars and taxis can't go into some streets and they definitely cannot drive through the alleys, which were like a maze.
 And there are cobblestone streets, so roller bags may not be practical.
 We were dropped off in the market square, complete with snake charmers and the driver pointed out which way to go.
 We also had already downloaded the directions and a map of the area, so we guessed correctly which way to go.

 Where We Stayed: